 Thank you very much sir for asking for comment.

 Jerry DeWolf, Chairman

-Did DeWolf or Bigelow ever publicly challenge the “optics” of Washington County Board of Education member Mike Guessford for profiting from the school system as a sitting school board member?
+Did Jerry DeWolf publicly challenge the “optics” of Washington County Board of Education member Mike Guessford for profiting from the school system as a sitting school board member?

 Did Ginger Bigelow and Jerry DeWolf ever publicly challenge Mike Guessford’s ethics?
 Did you ever see a letter to the editor calling on Guessford to pay back the money the ethics panel ordered him to pay?
 Did DeWolf or Bigelow spend any time writing emails to local news stations or sending letters to the editor calling into question Mr. Guessford’s personal ethics?

 And Emily Keller, a Democrat, is a popular Washington County Democrat.

 When did the Republicans of Washington County pen a joint letter to the editor calling on Karen Harshman to resign her Board of Education seat to save the taxpayers from her ongoing legal fees?